NeoNyaa/Better-Warden-Hints/README.md

 # Better Warden Hints
-Changes the color of the subtitles corresponding to the wardens anger stage.
+Colorizes the subtitles for the Wardens anger state.